Windower/Lua/addons/respond/README.md

 Commands: N/A

-Purpose: Simply plugin that allows text responses.
-Specifically, it aliases "input /tell <name>" to 'r' so you can use //r to respond to the last person who sent you a tell.
+Purpose: To allow text responses without the control key.
+This plugin aliases "input /tell <name>" or "input /pm <name>" to 'r' so you can use //r to respond to the last person who sent you a tell or IRC PM.

 Installation Instructions: